 Cable broadband suppliers

-Cable broadband is transferred along fibre-optic cables under the ground, providing a much faster and more reliable connection than ADSL or 3G, but only to selected areas of the UK.
+Cable broadband is transferred along fibre-optic cables under the ground, providing a much faster and more reliable connection than ADSL or 4G, but only to selected areas of the UK.

-Virgin Media operates one of the largest and arguably most advanced cable broadband network in the UK, after buying it from the NTL and Telewest group in 2006.
+Virgin Media operates one of the largest and arguably most advanced cable broadband networks in the UK, after buying it from the NTL and Telewest group in 2006.

-The BT alternative, BT Infinity, uses existing phone lines with new VDSL (very high speed DSL) technology, capable of up to 100Mb over short distances.
-BT's cable infrastructure is used by a host of rival providers who have used it to offer fibre broadband services of their own.
+The BT alternative, BT Superfast, uses existing phone lines with new VDSL (very high speed DSL) technology, capable of average speeds up to 67Mbps over short distances and much faster in select locations.
+BT's cable infrastructure is utilised by a host of rival providers who use it to offer fibre broadband services of their own.

-Cable broadband is available with phone and television packages from a host of providers, including Virgin Media, BT Infinity, Sky, EE, Plusnet and TalkTalk.
+Cable broadband is available with phone and television packages from a host of providers, including Virgin Media, BT, Sky, EE and TalkTalk.

 To find out which providers offer a service in your area, check with the uSwitch broadband postcode checker.

-Mobile broadband is provided over mobile phone networks using 3G or 4G technology.
-In the UK the major mobile phone providers all offer 3G broadband packages via a dongle, MiFi or tethered mobile phone.
-However, 4G technology is much less widespread and offers far narrower choice of providers.
+Mobile broadband is provided over mobile phone networks using 4G technology.
+In the UK, most of the major mobile phone providers all offer 4G broadband packages via a dongle, MiFi or tethered mobile phone.

 One of the most notable advantages of mobile broadband is that the contracts can run for one month only, offering a lot more flexibility than the 12 month contracts on fixed-line connections.

-Mobile broadband is an excellent solution for commuters, or those who spend time off-site or travelling, but is not particularly suitable for home connections.
-The emphasis is on mobility as opposed to speed — while 3G offers speeds of up to 21Mb, the average is around 3.2Mb.
+Mobile broadband is an excellent solution for commuters or those who spend time off-site or travelling, but it's not particularly suitable for home connections.
+The emphasis is on mobility as opposed to speed — while 4G offers speeds of up to 60Mbps, the average is around 21Mbps.

-Mobile broadband is an excellent solution while abroad, and all companies offer 3G packages and pricing plans for most countries.
-Data charges vary, and in some cases can be quite high, so it's worth reading the small print before you travel.
+Mobile broadband is an excellent solution while abroad, and all companies offer 4G packages and pricing plans for most countries.
+Data charges vary and in some cases can be quite high, so it's worth reading the small print before you travel.